 - Refrigerate for 60 minutes to overnight.

-- When set, remove the plastic wrap and carefully transfer the cheese ball onto a serving plate/tray/cutting board.
+- Once firm, remove the plastic wrap and carefully transfer the cheese ball to a serving plate, tray or cutting board.

 - Stick a good amount of parsley inside the wider part and cover the cheese ball with the remaining shredded cheese.
 Pat it slightly to help it stick.
 You can use the back of a knife to make a few indents in the "carrot" to make it look like the real one.